After The Exam

 The maximum number of times you can attempt the NDHCE is three (3).
 This means that, if at first you are not successful on the certification examination, you may re-apply at another NDHCE administration and rewrite it up to another two times before you pass.

 Candidates who fail the examination will be provided with a report about their general performance over the tested blueprint categories as well as information on rewriting application procedures.

-A candidate who is applying for his/her final attempt of the NDHCE will be requested to return to the NDHCB office a signed, written statement verifying his/her understanding that this final attempt is his/her last attempt of the NDHCE.
+A candidate who is applying for their final attempt of the NDHCE will be requested to return to the NDHCB office a signed, written statement verifying their understanding that this final attempt is their last attempt of the NDHCE.

-A candidate who has failed three attempts of the NDHCE is no longer a candidate for the NDHCE unless s/he successfully completes again all of the dental hygiene course requirements of a recognized dental hygiene program and meets the eligibility criteria in effect at the time of the new application to write the NDHCE.
+A candidate who has failed three attempts of the NDHCE is no longer a candidate for the NDHCE unless they successfully complete again all of the dental hygiene course requirements of a recognized dental hygiene program and meets the eligibility criteria in effect at the time of the new application to write the NDHCE.

 8. Rescoring and Appeals